AgentStack User Guide

 Pick a name that reflects your agent’s purpose - like me.agentid, chat.agentwallet, or support.agentprivacy.

-Each domain you mint becomes a unique, user-owned NFT inside the Freename system.
+Each domain you mint becomes a user-owned on-chain asset within Freename ecosystem.

 🧠 Tip: Keep names short, clear, and easy to type.
 Think of it like choosing a wallet name or smart login - agents use this as their identity anchor.